 Often working in highly dynamic contexts and emerging sectors, Lillie cross-applies and adapts best practices and innovations in order to deliver rigorous analysis that is grounded in sound evidence.
-An example is her work with CDA in which she and Anita Ernstorfer surveyed and adapted design, monitoring, and evaluation tools from the peacebuilding and development fields to advance DM&E for interventions seeking to prevent violent extremism.
+In 2017, Lillie and former CDA Director Anita Ernstorfer surveyed and adapted design, monitoring, and evaluation tools from the peacebuilding and development fields to advance DM&E for interventions seeking to prevent violent extremism.

-Lillie was awarded a Fulbright Fellowship in 2006.
-She holds a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University, where she focused on Non-Profit Management and Human Security, and a Bachelor of Arts in History from Duke University.
+Lillie holds a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University, where she focused on Non-Profit Management and Human Security, and a Bachelor of Arts in History from Duke University.